GraeA85/Sprouton-Allotments/readme.md

 - __Waiting list application  page__

-  - This page of the site allows the site visitor to apply to join the waiting list for Sproughton allotments.
+  - This page of the site allows the site visitor to apply to join the waiting list for Sprouton allotments.
 It includes a relevant image (soil in a heart shape being held) with a form to gather the prospective owners information.
-The form and image are fully responsive.
+The form is fully responsive.
+For design purposes, the image disappears on smaller screens so the form is the main focus for the user.
 The form makes use of the "required" attribute to ensure all required information is inputted by the user.
 Once complete the user can click the submit button which will take the user to a "thank you" page.
 The thank you page is included to provide feedback to the user that their request has been acknowledged.
 The thank you page opens in a new browser tab to prevent the user losing their place on the main website - it also includes links to return to the homepage or further information on contacting the allotment site owners.

 - __Website Footer__